kicaj29/aws/ArchitectingAndEcosystem/readme.md

 * Community members can earn reputation points to build up their community expert status bby providing accepted answers
 * Questions from AWS Premium Support customers that do not receive a response from the community are passed on to AWS Support Engineers
 * It is not intended to be used for questions that are time-sensitive or involve any proprietary information

+# AWS Cloud Value Proposition

+The AWS Cloud Value Proposition has five principles.
+Keep in mind that these are **different from the Well-Architectured Framework**

+* Security: AWS offers multiple Security and Compliance services for various applications.
+Apart from the Shared Responsibility Model, there are options for configuring extra security measures.

+* Agility: Applications can be developed and deployed globally **across multiple geo-locations within minutes**.
+The speed of experimentation, development and deployment is exponentially higher compared to applications developed on-premises.

+* Flexibility: AWS offers **multiple services** for various applications.
+There are over 200 products that support services to run all kinds of workloads.

+* Elasticity: Applications **can scale the resources required for smooth operability** based on the demand — the application capacity is sufficient to deal with the incoming requests while paying for only what they use.

+* Cost: AWS makes it easy to scale up and down based on demand and removes the need for an on-premise data centre to reduce costs.
+By using the pay as you go model, costs incurred can be monitored and reduced.

+# What Is Cloud Economics

+The term cloud economics refers to studying and analyzing the costs and benefits of cloud computing from a business perspective.
+For example, cloud economics explores the return on investment (ROI) of switching cloud providers or the total cost of ownership (TCO) of one cloud solution versus another.

+## Total Cost of Ownership (TCO)

+Comparative total cost of ownership analysis (acquisition and operating costs) for running an infrastructure environment end-to-end on-premises or in a co-location facility versus AWS.
+TCO analysis is used by our customers in comparing the costs of running an entire infrastructure environment or specific workload on premises or in a co-location facility versus on AWS and in paralleling an existing AWS workload with an on premises or co-location setup.

+* Operational expenses (opex) - day-to-day expenses, no long-term investment
+* Capital expenses (capex) - long-term investment, for example: purchasing a building, servers, printers.
+* Labor costs associated with on-premises operations - for example network configuration technicians
+* Impact of software licensing costs

+## Cost reduction operations

+* Right-sizing infrastructure
+* Automation
+* Reduce compliance scope
+* Managed Services